MatthewS-M/Java_figures/README.md

-# 2.9
+# Figures
-Start of work in Github for Java
+Was just having fun writing some figures in Java